Bolympus1/DADS7202_HW02/README.md

 ## After Fine-tuning:

-the parameter that we adjust from the pre-trained model  to get more accuracy is
+To get more accuracy, the parameter that we adjust from the pre-trained model.

 **Table 4: Fine-tuning parameters**
 | Model | epoc | Feature extractor | Feature classifier | Optimizer | learning rate |